NOVEMBER 29, 2021

 Following state and other restrictions

-State restrictions will be relaxed gradually, so it is our intention to create guidelines that can be applied to traditional film shoots that minimize the risk of transmission of COVID-19—while allowing work to continue under any federal, state, or local restrictions and distancing measures, which may still be in place.
-Masks are required in all public indoor spaces.
+Oregon removed all COVID related restrictions on June 30, 2021.
+In addition, the SAG-AFTRA, IATSE, Teamsters and DGA “Return to Work” Agreement was also modified on July 19, 2021.
+Federal restrictions have also been recently relaxed.
+However, it is our intention to create guidelines that can be applied to traditional productions that minimize the risk of transmission of COVID-19 — while allowing work to continue under any federal, state, local, or union/guild restrictions and distancing measures that may still be in place.

 How the guidelines were developed